 2. Mohonk Preserve, a lovely place to go near NYC

-The Mohonk Preserve is just two hours from the Big Apple, making it one of the best drives from NYC that you can do as a family.
+The Mohonk Preserve is just two hours from the Big Apple, so visiting it is one of the best outdoor activities to do in NYC.
 This protected natural area spans 8,000 acres in the Shawangunk Mountains, so there is plenty of space to stretch your legs and explore.

 The preserve was created as a conservation effort, and you can learn more by visiting the Daniel Smiley Research Center.
 Here, you can peruse thousands of mammal, bird, butterfly, and herbarium specimens.
 The center also has a research library and an impressive photograph collection.